graalvm/workshops/native-image/non-fungible-verses/README.md

 ## **STEP 2**: Containerising Your Java Application with Docker

 Containerising your Java application as a Docker container is straightforward.
 You can build a new Docker image based on one that contains a JDK distribution.
-So, for this tutorial you will use a container that already contains a JDK, `ghcr.io/graalvm/native-image:ol8-java17-22`--this is an Oracle Linux 8 image with the GraalVM CE JDK 17 already installed.
+So, for this lab you will use a container that already contains a JDK, `ghcr.io/graalvm/native-image:ol8-java17-22`--this is an Oracle Linux 8 image with the GraalVM CE JDK 17 already installed.